haleyhfeng/cmpe258-deep_learning/HW5/README.md

 # HW 5

-**Objective**: Implement a end2end model pipeline using wide and deep DNN model with proper feature engineering and preprocessing on the NYC taxi dataset.
+**Objective**: Implement a full end2end MLOps using wide and deep DNN model with proper feature engineering and preprocessing on the NYC taxi dataset.

 **Build with**:
 * _**Tensorflow (with EDA/VSA included)**_ (1)